-The MMS is committed to improving the wellbeing of the community through the discovery and application of new knowledge.
-The research effort of the school is highly collaborative and spans basic to translational research and involves over 800 graduate researchers and 1000 academic staff.
+MMS is committed to improving community wellbeing through the discovery and application of new knowledge.
+With annual research income of \$95 million, the School's research effort is highly collaborative, spanning basic and translational research.
+MMS has over 500 higher degree by research candidates.

-The MMS also actively participates in the public debate and advocacy around key health issues and policy based on our values of commitment, integrity, compassion, respect and service.
+School staff members also lead and participate in public debate and advocacy around key health issues and policy based on the MMS values of commitment, integrity, compassion, respect and service.